Zeolite: Gas separation and storage

 Zeolite-based oxygen concentrator systems are widely used to produce medical-grade oxygen.
 The zeolite is used as a molecular sieve to create purified oxygen from air using its ability to trap impurities, in a process involving the adsorption of nitrogen, leaving highly purified oxygen and up to 5% argon.

-The German group Fraunhofer e.V. announced that they had developed a zeolite substance for use in the biogas industry for long-term storage of energy at a density four times greater than water.
-Ultimately, the goal is to store heat both in industrial installations and in small combined heat and power plants such as those used in larger residential buildings.

-Debbie Meyer Green Bags, a produce storage and preservation product, uses a form of zeolite as its active ingredient.
-The bags are lined with zeolite to adsorb ethylene, which is intended to slow the ripening process and extend the shelf life of produce stored in the bags.

-Clinoptilolite has also been added to chicken food: the absorption of water and ammonia by the zeolite made the birds' droppings drier and less odoriferous, hence easier to handle.

 Zeolites are also used as a molecular sieve in cryosorption style vacuum pumps.

 Solar energy storage and use

 Zeolites can be used to thermochemically store solar heat harvested from solar thermal collectors as first demonstrated by Guerra in 1978 and for adsorption refrigeration, as first demonstrated by Tchernev in 1974.
 In these applications, their high heat of adsorption and ability to hydrate and dehydrate while maintaining structural stability is exploited.
 This hygroscopic property coupled with an inherent exothermic (energy releasing) reaction when transitioning from a dehydrated form to a hydrated form make natural zeolites useful in harvesting waste heat and solar heat energy.